California Estate Planning: How to Maximize Benefits for Your Family (2026 Guide)

 2. Leverage the Portability of the Federal Estate Tax Exemption

-Strategy: California residents with significant estates should take advantage of the portability provision to maximize the estate tax exemption.
-By filing an estate tax return upon the death of the first spouse, you can ensure that any unused portion of the exemption is preserved for the surviving spouse’s estate.
+Strategy: California residents with high-value estates should take full advantage of the portability provision to maximize their estate tax benefits.
+By filing a federal estate tax return (Form 706) upon the death of the first spouse, the unused exemption amount can be preserved and transferred to the surviving spouse.

 3. Use Gifting to Reduce the Size of Your Taxable Estate

-• 529 Plans: Contribute to a 529 education savings plan for a child or grandchild.
-Contributions qualify for the annual exclusion, and the funds grow tax-free as long as they are used for qualified educational expenses.
+529 Plans: Contributing to a 529 education savings plan is a smart way to support a child’s or grandchild’s future.
+These contributions qualify for the annual exclusion, and the funds grow tax-free when used for qualified education expenses.
+In some cases, you can even “front-load” multiple years of gifts into a single contribution for greater impact.

 4. Consider a Special Needs Trust for Vulnerable Beneficiaries